grepnick/Email-Auth-Check/README.md

-# Email-Auth-Check
+# Email Auth Records Check
 A script for Windows, Mac, and Linux to check Exchange Online and Google Workspace tenant domains for SPF, DKIM, and DMARC records.

+**It's 2023 people, please fix your email authentication records.**

 *Features:*
 - Checks for duplicate SPF, DKIM, and DMARC records.